uslsteen/STM32/README.md

 # STM32
-mipt course, which i startet at 4th grade.
+- mipt course, which i starte at 4th grade.